ltrudu/FXP20KeyInjector_Releases/wiki/Installation.md

    - Connect your FX device to the PC via USB cable
    - Wait for Windows to install device drivers
    - The device should appear as a COM port

-2. **Network Connection**:
-   - Ensure both PC and FX device are on the same network
-   - Configure the device's IP address in the application

 ### Verify Connection
 1. Launch FXP20KeyInjector